vizchallenge/vivrichards600.github.io/_posts/2014-11-30-swanseacon-agile-development-software-craftsmanship-conference.md

 * I've never been to a conference
 * I have little money
-* I can't find anybody else will to take a chance on this and help out
+* I can't find anybody else who will take a chance on this and help out
 * I'm unsure if people will come to speak or buy tickets to attend
 * I don't know the running costs to put on something like this